Day Trade Forex : Your Best Source For Educational Forex Information

 ECNs are NOT a deal desk.
 At all.
 Remotely.
 Your order sits on a server that no one sees and when that order becomes marketable, it hits a bank in the interbank system.
 An ECN doesn’t take the other side of your trade.
 Ever.
 Therefore, they aren’t at the same level of risk that all of these deal desks are on a daily basis.

 An ECN will pass your order through and settle your exchange of currency at the end of the day between themselves and the bank that took the trade at the price that your order executed against the bank.
-The ECN charges you a fee for making that transaction possible.
+The ECN charges you a fee for making that transaction possible,either as a visible commission or as an invisible part of the spread.
 An ECN typically have so many banks in the system that the EURUSD quote spends much of the day under 1 pip.
 So does the GBPUSD.
 Ever heard the phrase “When banks compete, you win”?

 NFA Regulations